History of the United States government: Presidency of Thomas Jefferson (1801-1809)

 Foreign policy was dominated by the Napoleonic Wars in Europe.
 The United States sought a neutral stance between France and the United Kingdom.
 Increasing hostilities by the United Kingdom, such as the Chesapeake–Leopard affair, resulting in a federal policy of banning exports with the Embargo Act of 1807.
 The ban was reduced to just France and the United Kingdom in 1809 with the Non-Intercourse Act.
 The United States also engaged in the First Barbary War during Jefferson's presidency.

 The Democratic-Republicans were skeptical of standing armies and sought to reduce the country's military.
 Three major laws affecting American military policy were passed by the Jefferson administration.
 The Military Peace Establishment Act codified the structure of the military as well as establishing the United States Military Academy and the Army Corps of Engineers, the Insurrection Act of 1807 authorized the president to use military force to suppress insurrection in the United States, and the Militia Act of 1808 provided federal funding for state militias to serve as an alternative to a federal standing army.
 The Office of Indian Trade was established within the Department of War in 1806 to regulate trade with Native American tribes.

 In 1803, the Senate ratified the Louisiana Purchase, doubling the size of the United States, and Jefferson authorized the Lewis and Clark Expedition to explore the new land.
 Ohio was admitted as a state the same year.
 In 1804, Samuel Chase became the first and only Supreme Court justice to be impeached.
-The government's first scientific agency, the United States Survey of the Coast, was established in 1807 as part of the Department of the Treasury.
+The government's first scientific agency, the Survey of the Coast, was established in 1807 as part of the Department of the Treasury.